arwehrman/drill-it-kill-it-api/README.md

 # Drill It Kill It

 Drill It Kill It is a roller derby drill application.
 Users can enter and share their favorite roller derby drills with others.
+The front-end was created with React and the back-end was created with Rails.

-## Installation
+## Installations

 Currently the Rails backend is ran separately.
 You will need to fork and clone both repositories for the Drill It Kill It app.